janhove/janhove.github.io/publications.md

 <div id = "pub">

-<h3>To appear</h3>
+<h3>2019</h3>

 <p>Jan Vanhove.
-Forthcoming.
+2019.
-Metalinguistic knowledge about the native language and language transfer in gender assignment.
+<a href="https://homeweb.unifr.ch/VanhoveJ/Pub/papers/Vanhove2019c.pdf">Metalinguistic knowledge about the native language and language transfer in gender assignment</a>.
-<i>Studies in Second Language Learning and Teaching</i>.<br />
+<i>Studies in Second Language Learning and Teaching</i> 9(2).
+397-419.<br />
 Data, elicitation materials, and R code available from the <a href="https://osf.io/d7cu2/">Open Science Framework</a>.</p>

-<h3>2019</h3>

 <p>Jan Vanhove.
 2019.
 <a href="https://doi.org/10.1177/0267658319827055">When labeling L2 users as nativelike or not, consider classification errors</a>.